 How do soap berries work?

-When soap berries are agitated in water they release saponin, which is a natural cleaner that lifts stains and leaves dirt suspended in water to be rinsed away.
+When soap berries are agitated in cold water or warm water they release saponin, which is a natural cleaner that lifts stains and leaves dirt suspended in water to be rinsed away.

 You put soap berries in a reusable bag inside your washing machine.
 You can use the same berries multiple times.
 Soap berries work in all water temperatures, but do provide more soap when in warmer water.

 Once you’re done with them, throw them in the compost!
 Shells of soap berries, or nuts, are 100% biodegradable.

 Zero waste laundry detergent isn’t the only smart laundry hack you can make.
 There are tons of other great eco friendly, toxin free laundry products.
 From wool dryer balls to zero waste stain sticks, we’ve got a lot more to cover.